Skip to main content

 VPC CNI vs Cilium CNI Performance Comparison Benchmark

-A quantitative benchmark comparing VPC CNI and Cilium CNI performance across 5 scenarios on Amazon EKS 1.31.
+This is a benchmark report that quantitatively compares the performance of VPC CNI and Cilium CNI across 5 scenarios in an Amazon EKS 1.31 environment.

 Benchmark Conclusion